halfriver/Python-Practice/README.md

 ### Menu Calculator
 Imagine you have started up a small restaurant and are trying to make it easier to take and calculate orders.
 Since your restaurant only sells 9 different items, you assign each one to a number, as shown below.
-- 1. Chicken Strips - $3.50
+1. Chicken Strips - $3.50
-- 2. French Fries - $2.50
+2. French Fries - $2.50
-- 3. Hamburger - $4.00
+3. Hamburger - $4.00
-- 4. Hotdog - $3.50
+4. Hotdog - $3.50
-- 5. Large Drink - $1.75
+5. Large Drink - $1.75
-- 6. Medium Drink - $1.50
+6. Medium Drink - $1.50
-- 7. Milk Shake - $2.25
+7. Milk Shake - $2.25
-- 8. Salad - $3.75
+8. Salad - $3.75
-- 9. Small Drink - $1.25
+9. Small Drink - $1.25
 To quickly take orders, your program should allow the user to type in a string of numbers and then it should calculate the cost of the order.
-For example, if one large drink, two small drinks, two hamburgers, one hotdog, and a salad are ordered, the user should type in 5993348, and the program should say that it costs $19.50.
-Also, make sure that the program loops so the user can take multiple orders without having to restart the program each time.
+- For example, if one large drink, two small drinks, two hamburgers, one hotdog, and a salad are ordered, the user should type in 5993348, and the program should say that it costs $19.50.
-- Subgoals:
-  - If you decide to, print out the items and prices every time before the user types in an order.
 - Once the user has entered an order, print out how many of each item have been ordered, as well as the total price.
-  - If an item was not ordered at all, then it should not show up.
+If an item was not ordered at all, then it should not show up.
+- Make sure that the program loops so the user can take multiple orders without having to restart the program each time.
+- Print out the items and prices at the start of every new order.

 ### Seat Reservation
 If you've ever been in a concert, you are aware that you buy tickets to be able to reserve a seat inside a stadium.
 The seat you will be on will have a specific number or code that would enable you to know exactly how far or how close you are to the stage.

-Note: if you are kind of uncomfortable with lists, here's a [reference](https://www.w3schools.com/python/python_lists.asp) to get you started.

-- Create a simple seat reservation program
+- Create a simple seat reservation program that prompts the user to enter
 - Create a list that would store dashes '-' as a symbol that the seat is still available to take.
-- Define a function that would loop over the list and print out the seats horizontally or in a 3 x 3 position.
-Refer to [this](https://image.shutterstock.com/image-vector/stadium-chairs-vector-icon-arenabench-260nw-1056480272.jpg) image for reference.
-- Define a second function that would check if the seats are occupied.
-This should check if the list contains "X" in each element, which is the symbol that we will use if the seat is taken that you will store in a variable.
-If the variable is equal to 9 (the total number of seats), return True (and break from the loop), and False if not.
+- Generate an array of seats in a 3 x 3 grid that stores a dash ‘-’ to mean that the seat is available and an “X” to mean that it is taken.
-- Create a loop that would have to (1) ask the user for the number of seat he would want to reserve, (2) print out the chairs, (3) check if all the seats are occupied and (4) ask the user now if he/she wants to reserve again.
+- Ask the user for the seat number he would want to reserve and reserve it if available.

 ### Dice Rolling Simulator
 By using the random module, Python can do things like pseudo-random number generation.